 J. Max is a Northwest Arkansas native and graduated from the University of Arkansas in 1991 with a degree in Industrial Engineering.
 After spending 6 years with Hallmark Greeting Cards and earning his MBA at the University of Kansas, J. Max returned to Arkansas in 1997 to join Harps Food Stores as Director of Construction and Equipment.
 J.Max has served as President of the Springdale Rotary Club, Chairman of the Springdale Chamber of Commerce Board of Directors and is a member of the University of Arkansas's Academy of Industrial Engineers.
 He lives in Springdale with his wife Kelley and their two daughters, and attends Fellowship Bible Church in Rogers.

-Mike received a BA degree from the University of Illinois, and came to Fayetteville in 1979 to attend graduate school at the University of Arkansas.
+Mike graduated with a BA from the University of Illinois in 1978, and came to Fayetteville in 1979.
 He started to work at the Harps General Office in 1983 as Scanning Specialist.
 He was later promoted to Director of Store Systems, and then to Vice President of Store Systems.
-Outside of Harps, Mike is involved with Rogers Little Theater, and also serves on the board of Hope Cancer Resources, a Northwest Arkansas non-profit organization whose mission is to provide service and assistance to local cancer patients.
-Mike has a son who lives in Little Rock with his wife and children, and a daughter who lives in Northwest Arkansas.
+Outside of Harps, Mike is involved with Rogers Little Theater, and has also served on the board of Hope Cancer Resources, a Northwest Arkansas non-profit organization whose mission is to provide service and assistance to local cancer patients.
+Mike has a son who lives in Conway, Arkansas, and a daughter who lives in Northwest Arkansas.